Stochastic thermodynamics of computation: Kolmogorov complexity and the entropy dynamics of Turing machines

-For simplicity, adopt the coin-flipping prior over this infinite $Y$.
-So the prior probability assigned by the $y$-erasing system to any particular string $y$ is $2^{-\ell(y)} / \Omega$, where $\Omega$ is the normalization constant.
-Take the limit of running the string-erasing TM for an infinite number of iterations (as in \cref{sec:TM_me_old}).
-That means that the ending cross-entropy between the actual distribution and the prior goes to $1 \ln[1] = 0$.
-Accordingly, the drop in cross-entropy between those two distributions during the $y$-erasing process is just the starting cross-entropy between them.
-If the actual starting distribution is a delta function centered on $y$, then the value of this starting cross-entropy is $\ell(y) + \log[\Omega]$.
-As discussed above, the minimal value of $\ell(y)$ is $K(x^{IN} \mid \sigma)$.
-Plugging this in and then minimizing over $x^{IN}$, we see that the minimal EF is \eq{ \min_{x^{IN} \in I(\sigma)} \bigg(K(x^{IN} \mid \sigma)\bigg) + \log[\Omega] } To understand this result intuitively, note that $K(x^{IN} \mid \sigma)$ can be interpreted as the amount of information that is contained in $x^{IN}$ but not in $\sigma$.
-Accordingly, the minimal EF given in \cref{eq:zurek_optimized} is just the least possible amount of information that is lost when the TM transforms one of the elements of $I(\sigma)$ into $\sigma$ (up to the additive constant of $\log[\Omega]$).
+Next, assume that the history-erasing process is run by a TM, and to ensure that this TM eventually halts, with $y$ set back to be all zeroes, take the limit of running it for an infinite number of iterations (as in \cref{sec:TM_me_old}).
+Now \textit{any} distribution over those $y \in Y$ that can be produced by $U$ is turned into a delta function (about the sequence of all zeroes) by the history-erasing TM.
+In particular, this is true for whatever the actual distribution is (determined implicitly by a distribution over $X^H$), and for the prior distribution.
+So the ending cross-entropy after the history-erasing TM has halted between the actual distribution over $Y$ and the prior distribution goes to $1 \ln[1] = 0$.
+Accordingly, the drop in cross-entropy between those two distributions during the history-erasing process is just the initial cross-entropy between them just before the history-erasing process starts.

+Next, suppose we have a single allowed initial state of $U$, $x^{IN} \in X^H$, and define $y' \in \mathcal{Y}_{x^{IN}}$ to be the history produced by running $U$ on $x^{IN}$.
+In this case the actual distribution over $Y$ just before the history-erasing TM starts is a delta function centered on $y$.
+So the value of the `` initial cross-entropy'' between the actual distribution over $Y$ and the prior distribution over $Y$ just before the history-erasing process starts is $\ell(y') + \log[Z]$.
+As discussed above, the minimal value of $\ell(y')$ is $K(x^{IN} \mid \sigma)$.
+Plugging this in and then minimizing over $x^{IN}$, we see that the minimal EF is \eq{ \min_{x^{IN} \in I(\sigma)} \bigg(K(x^{IN} \mid \sigma)\bigg) + \log[Z] }

+To understand this result intuitively, note that $K(x^{IN} \mid \sigma)$ can be interpreted as the amount of information that is contained in $x^{IN}$ but not in $\sigma$.
+Accordingly, the minimal EF given in \cref{eq:zurek_optimized} is just the least possible amount of information that would be lost by the TM $U$ transforming one of the elements of $I(\sigma)$ into $\sigma$ (up to the additive constant of $\log[Z]$).

+There are several points about this semi-formal argument that are worth emphasizing.
+First, the ``thermodynamic price'' in \cref{eq:zurek_optimized} includes the dissipated work of the history-erasing process due to mismatch cost.
+That term is the difference between the actual work expended in the history-erasing process on the one hand, and the minimal possible work which would need to be expended if the actual distribution over $Y$ and the prior over $Y$ were identical.
+Moreover, that ``actual distribution over $Y$'' is a delta function, reflecting the fact that this entire analysis assumes that the TM $U$ and subsequent history-erasing process are run \textit{only} with the specified input $x^{IN}$.
+In essence, the entire analysis is for a bespoke physical system which is only ever used to implement $U$ on one specific input.